Top Places to Visit in Bharatpur in 2025

 5. Ganga Mandir

-This is the most famous temple in Bharatpur, a significant religious site dedicated to the goddess Ganga, a deity of the Hindu religion, which is believed to be over 150 years old.
-It was built by Maharaja Balwant Singh, the then king of Bharatpur, to pray for a son, and it is also one of the few temples in India dedicated to Ganga.
+Maharaja Balwant Singh, the then king of Bharatpur, built this temple over 150 years ago to pray for a son.
+Today, it stands as the most famous temple in Bharatpur, dedicated to the goddess Ganga—a significant deity in Hinduism, and remains one of the few temples in India devoted to her.
 The unique feature of the temple is that the king and queen could see the goddess Ganga from a window in their royal palace, and this tradition continues today, and it will continue.

 For Free Consultation